 The protocol of the OTP programming command is the same as Page Program.
 The OTP Program command can be issued multiple times to any given OTP address, but this address space can never be erased.
-The valid address range for OTP Program is depicted in Figure 7.1, OTP Address Space on page 50.OTP Program operations outside the valid OTP address range are ignored with no P\ERR in SR1 set.
-OTP Program operations within the valid OTP address range, while FREEZE = 1, are not performed and P\ERR in SR1 is set to 1.
+The valid address range for OTP Program is depicted in Figure 7.1, OTP Address Space on page 47.
+OTP Program operations outside the valid OTP address range will be ignored and the WEL in SR1 will remain high (set to 1).
+OTP Program operations while FREEZE = 1 will fail with P ERR in SR1 set to 1.